rkdarst/dynsnap/doc/Manual.rst

 Options related to the segmentation algorithm:

--w -1
+-w N
+    Use as ``-w -1`` if running without a text file input.
 Turn on weighted analysis, even if not reading from an input text file.
     Normally, this is used to specify the weight column in input files.
 However, if data is stored in the database but ``-w -1`` is not given, unweighted sets will be used and the weights are lost.
 Basically, make sure that some form of the ``-w`` option is on the command line when you want to do use a weighted similarity measure.
 --measure
     Specify similarity measure to use.
 Options are ``jacc``, ``cosine``, or ``cosine_uw`` (unweighted).
 Unfortunately, these